Hearty New England Grinder Sandwich

 Sprinkle the freshly grated Parmesan cheese over the meat side of the sandwich, allowing it to slightly melt from the residual heat.
 Carefully close the sandwich by folding the meat side over the cheese and topping side.
 Press down gently to compact everything.
 Using your serrated knife, cut the loaf into four equal portions.
 Serve immediately while still warm.

 A tray of sandwiches with lettuce and bacon.
-Save This
+Save to Pinterest

 A tray of sandwiches with lettuce and bacon. | yummywithmia.com